 “Our foreign policy is one of friendliness and goodwill towards all the nations of the world.
 We do not cherish aggressive designs against any country or nation.
 We believe in the principles of honesty and fair play in national and international dealings and are prepared to make our utmost contribution to the promotion of peace and prosperity among the nations of the world.
 Pakistan will never be found lacking in extending its material and moral support to the oppressed and suppressed peoples of the world, and in upholding the principles of the United Nations Charter.”

 8. Democratic Governance

 Pakistan owes its creation to a democratic struggle, and as such, liberal democracy as envisioned by its founding fathers is one of the most important pillars of Pakistan’s Ideology.
-It strengthens the democratic dividends by promoting true political culture (of tolerance and accommodation), strengthening its democratic structures (of parliaments, and election commissions), and letting the various democratic processes (of holding elections at federal, provincial, and local levels) continue uninterruptedly
+It strengthens the democratic dividends by promoting a true political culture (of tolerance and accommodation), strengthening its democratic structures (of parliaments, and election commissions), and letting the various democratic processes (of holding elections at federal, provincial, and local levels) continue uninterruptedly.

 It has become fashionable among a section of our intellectual elite to make fun of Pakistan’s Ideology without realising that every country has an ideology that defines the parameters for its statecraft.
 There is nothing wrong with using the word Pakistan Ideology, nor does there need to be an apologist in believing in it which provides a set of world views for the citizens of Pakistan-Muslims and non-Muslims alike in the light of its special historical context, geographical location, and contemporary socio-political compulsions, internal and external.